-However while they’re delicious treat, I don’t really want it to become a daily occurrence.
-However, maybe it’s time we looked at cravings from a different perspective.
+However, while they’re a delicious treat, I don’t really want it to become a daily occurrence.
+Maybe it’s time we looked at cravings from a different perspective though.
 Cravings might seem like a nuisance, but they’re actually a useful tool, both in terms of what your body needs and how you feel.
 My sweet tooth might be less about needing a sugar fix and more about boredom or a need to add some variety to my day after a morning at my desk.

 “It’s important to understand why you crave what you crave,” says personal trainer Kaman Ryan.
 “Perhaps your diet is too restrictive or devoid of essential nutrients.
 Perhaps you are living a lifestyle that is too boring or stressful.
 Your body tries to correct the imbalance by sending you a message: a craving.
 A craving for something sweet could mean you need more protein, more exercise, more water or more love in your life.
 The key to stopping the sugar craving is to understand and deliver what your body really needs.

 “No book or theory can tell you what to eat.
 Only awareness of your body and its needs can tell you.
 Of all the relationships in our lives, the one with our body is the most essential.
 It takes communication, love and time to cultivate a relationship with your body.
 As you learn to decipher and respond to your body’s cravings, you will create a deep and lasting level of health and balance.
 The next time you have a craving, treat it as a loving message from your body instead of a weakness.”

 - Have a glass of water and wait 10 minutes.